americocunhajr/EPIDEMIC/article_joss/paper.md

 In the modeling module, compartmental models, described by differential equations, are used to simulate population dynamics during an epidemic.
-The compartmental models available are SIR, SEIR, SEIRD, SIRQ, and SEIAHRD.
+The compartmental models available are SIR, SEIR, SEIRD, SIRG, and SEIAHRD.

 It is possible with EPIDEMIC to plot the curves of the aforementioned